-How to start MC10
+How to start MC11

-Micro-Cap 10 is activated in the usual way if Windows is already active, by double-clicking on its icon.
+Micro-Cap 11 is activated in the usual way if Windows is already active, by double-clicking on its icon.

-Before you run Micro-Cap 10, insert the security key into one of the parallel or USB ports.
-The key must be connected to a port to start MC10 and must remain there while running the program.
-If you are using the LAN version, the red LAN key should be in the server parallel port or USB port.
+Before you run Micro-Cap 11, insert the security key into one of the USB ports.
+The key must be connected to a port to start MC11 and must remain there while running the program.
+If you are using the LAN version, the red LAN key should be in a server USB port.